krakrukra/PocketAdmin/extra/payloads/ReverseOpenSSH/readme.md

 main machine connects to your VPS, as you need to specify
 some port and username to log in as.
 Effectively, this way
 you can choose where to connect, VPS or a particular target.

+#### stream

+There is a directory called stream in this payload, which is
+not related to establishing a reverse shell between machines.
+Rather, this is an extention to an already established SSH
+connection and it is described in more detail in [this video](https://www.youtube.com/watch?v=BF4Q4MDFaKE).